Testing the Solvability of Systems of Linear Inequalities: Uniform asymptotic validity

-We consider a setting in which the matrix \( A \) is known, while some components of \( b(Q) \) are unknown and must be estimated from the data.
-The testing procedure we propose below is a slight modification of the method introduced in Section~\ref{sectionSSAS}.
-Our inference procedure is uniformly valid for large families of data-generating processes that satisfy the assumptions outlined below.
-Throughout, we focus on a semi high-dimensional setting in which the dimension of the unknown components of \( b \) remains bounded, while the dimension of the deterministic component of $b$, as well as the dimension of the nuisance parameter are allowed to vary arbitrarily, as the sample size increases.
-The restrictions that we impose on the dimensions of the problem are summarized in Assumption \ref{assSSARP0} below.
+In this subsection, we formally state the restrictions on the class of null DGPs ${\cal Q}_0$ under which we establish the uniform asymptotic validity of the testing procedure introduced in Section \ref{subsectionKAM}.
+Throughout, we focus on a semi–high-dimensional setting in which the dimension of the unknown components of $b$ remains bounded, while the dimension of the deterministic component of $b$, as well as the dimension of the nuisance parameter, are allowed to grow arbitrarily with the sample size, as stated in in Assumption \ref{assAVKAM0} below.

 Let \( b(Q) = (b^u(Q), b^k(Q)) \in \mathbb{R}^p \), where \( b^k(Q) \in \mathbb{R}^{p_k} \) represents the deterministic (known) component of \( b \), and \( b^u(Q) \in \mathbb{R}^{p_u} \) represents the unknown component of \( b(Q) \).